iagoleal/iagoleal.github.io/content/posts/cuts.md

   \end{array}
 $$

-Since the affine term in the objective function does not depend of $u$, we can take it out of the minimization and pass it to the left-hand side.
+Since the affine term in the objective function does not depend upon $u$, we can take it out of the minimization and pass it to the left-hand side.

 $$